shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ---
-description: Teaching how to Transfer ERC-20 tokens from C-chain to ETH address
+description: Learn ow to Transfer ERC-20 tokens from C-chain to ETH address
 ---

 # Transfer ERC-20 tokens from the C-chain of your AVAX wallet to an ETH address